lukajml/b2br/README.md

 #### APT vs Aptitude
 Apt is the default Linux command-line tool to manage thes packages on Debian-based system.
 It comes by default and doesn't offer a graphical interface.
 Aptitude is another populart tool to manage packages, it doesn't come by default so it needs to be installed with Apt.
 Contrary to Apt, Aptitude as a graphical interface.

+#### LVM
+Logical volume manager, provides a method of allocating and managing space on mass-storage devices that is more advanced and flexible than the traditional methos of partitioning storage volumes.

 #### Partitioning
 The 20GB disk is split into a small unencrypted /boot partition (956MB) needed by the bootloader, and a large encrypted LUKS partition containing the rest of the disk.
 Inside that encrypted container, LVM manages three logical volumes: root (7.5GB) for the OS, swap (1GB) as RAM overflow, and home (10.5GB) for user data.
 Keeping /boot separate is necessary since encryption cannot be unlocked before the bootloader runs.
 LVM was chosen for its flexibility, allowing partition resizing without touching the physical disk layout.